Last Updated on December 31, 2023 by Electricalvolt

 In general, conductors have a positive temperature coefficient, whilst (at high temperatures) insulators have a negative temperature coefficient.

 Different materials within either group have different temperature coefficients.
 Materials chosen for the construction of the resistors used in electronic circuits have a very low positive temperature coefficient.
-In use, resistors made from such materials will have only very slight increases in resistivity, and therefore their resistance.
-Using such materials for the manufacture of resistors creates components whose value changes only slightly over a given range of temperature.
+In use, resistors made from such materials will have only very slight increases in resistivity, and therefore, the use of such materials for the manufacture of resistors creates components whose value changes only slightly over a given range of temperature.
 The resistance used as a heating element has a very low positive temperature coefficient.

 The temperature coefficient of the resistance shows the change in the resistance with a change in the temperature.

 We use this property of conductors for temperature measurement.
-The following materials have almost linear resistance and temperature graph.
+The following materials have almost linear resistance and temperature graphs.
 Therefore, the following materials are most suitable for temperature measurement.

-The resistance of a platinum resistance thermometer at C temperature is and at C it is .
-Its resistance at an unknown temperature is .
+The resistance of a platinum resistance thermometer at 0°C temperature is 2.75Ω and at 100 0°C it is 3.75Ω.
+Its resistance at an unknown temperature is 3.0Ω.
 Find the value of the unknown temperature.

 - How does Resistance Vary with Diameter?